amosgropp/IGR/README.md

   ...
 }
 ```
+We support xyz,npy,npz,ply files.
-And in case your data has no normals adjust:
+In case your data has no normals also adjust:
 ```
 network
 {